-The centre was undergoing major renovations to ensure that it will meet the needs of residents.
+The centre was maintained to a good standard and renovations were completed.
 Staff spoken with confirmed that adequate resources will be provided to meet the needs of the residents.

-The inspector saw that transport will be available within the centre to bring residents to their day services, home visits, medical appointments and to social outings.
+The inspector saw that transport will be available within the centre to bring residents to their day services and to social outings if required.